amitbinu/AmitBinu/README.md

 - 🔭 I’m currently working on projection for one of CGI's clients.
-- 🌱 I’m currently learning algotrading and algorithmic problems in leetcode
+- 🌱 I’m currently learning algotrading and webservices

 <!--
 **amitbinu/AmitBinu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.